 - Calmly, but immediately, locate a private area such as a bathroom or changing area if the older adult begins to undress in public.

 - React to feelings of loneliness or a need for closeness with a caring pat or a hug and comforting conversation.

 - Try increasing the amount of exercise or activity the senior gets.

 - Think through practical solutions; for inappropriate undressing, buy special clothing designed with fasteners in the back for this specific reason, or try putting pants or dresses on backwards.

 - Respond calmly and matter-of-factly.
 Arguing with or embarrassing the person can exacerbate the situation; try to be gentle and patient.

 - Do not overreact in either direction.
 Providing too much affection may prompt unwanted sexual behavior, while shouting or shaming may scare or confuse the senior further.

 - Discover a solution, whether it is a new setting that does not allow for the behavior to be a cause of concern, or a new activity that distracts from the behavior altogether.

-For further help with managing the complicated aspects of dementia for someone you love, contact Effraim Home Care, one of the leading providers of home care in Hatfield, PA and other nearby areas.
+For further help with managing the complicated aspects of dementia for someone you love, contact Effraim Home Care, one of the leading providers of home care in Ambler, PA and other nearby communities.
 Our caregivers are extensively trained and experienced in creative, effective dementia care practices, and we’re here to help whenever you need us.
 To learn more about the different areas we serve in Pennsylvania, please visit our Locations Served page.